cgwire/kitsu/docs/getting-started-artist/README.md

-# How to get started with Kitsu as CG artist
+# How to get started with Kitsu as an artist

 ## First Connection